oemof/oemof-solph/doc/oemof_solph.rst

         efficiency_condensing={bel: 0.5}
         )

 The key of the *'efficiency_condensing'* parameter will indicate the main flow.
 In the example above the flow to the Bus *'bel'* is the main flow and the flow to the Bus *'bth'* is the tapped flow.
+The following plot shows how the variable chp (right) works in contrast to a fixed chp (left). the plot is the output of the :ref:`variable_chp_examples_label` below.

+.. 	image:: _files/variable_chp_plot.svg
+   :scale: 10 %
+   :alt: variable_chp_plot.svg
+   :align: center

 .. note:: See the :py:class:`~oemof.solph.network.VariableFractionTransformer` class for all parameters and the mathematical background.

 Storage
 +++++++